dfirvault/DFIR-Copilot/README.md

 - Threat Hunting: Identify complex patterns like C2 beaconing or data exfiltration in proxy or DNS logs.

 - Log Analysis: Understand noisy or complex application logs without writing intricate SPL.

+## Installation
+- Download the tar.gz release file and install this into your Splunk.
+That's it.